How do I apply for judicial review?

 Get a response

 The respondent must respond to your Application Record.
-They do this by filing a Respondent’s Record that describes the Department of Justice’s position on your legal arguments.
+They do this by filing a Respondent's Memorandum of Argument that describes the Department of Justice's position on your legal arguments.

-Once they receive your Application Record, the Department of Justice has 10 days to give you and the Court their Respondent Record.
+Once they receive your Application Record, the Department of Justice has 30 days to give you and the Court their Memorandum of Argument.